 If you find your head bobbing or your feet tapping while listening to music, chances are you’re feeling a good groove—and you can thank the bassist for that.
 We don’t get as many requests for bass as we get for our other instruments, only because bass doesn’t get the flashy melody lines.
 But bassists get those deep, resonant rhythms, and a good bassist will never—and we mean NEVER—have trouble finding a band.

-We don’t get nearly as many requests for bass as we get for our other instruments, only because bass doesn’t always get the flashy melodies.
-But a good bassist will never — and we mean NEVER! — have a hard time finding a band, and when you’re good at it, you’ll stand out quickly.
-Bass is an easy instrument to learn initially, as you’ll start with playing single notes rather than learning chords, so you can jump into full songs almost right away!
-Over time, as your rhythm skills and understanding of chords and melody grows, your bass lines will grow with you.
+Bass is an easy instrument to learn initially, as you’ll start with single root notes rather than full chords, so you can jump into full songs almost right away.
+Over time, as your rhythm skills and understanding of chords and melody grows, your bass lines will grow in complexity with you.

 Note: Did you know that there’s such a thing as a ukulele bass?
-They’re called a U-bass, and they’re small and cute, with big, soft, rubber strings, tuned the same way as a standard four-string bass.
+U-basses are small and cute, with thick, soft, rubbery strings, tuned the same way as a standard four-string bass.
 They need to plug into an amp just like other bass guitars, and they have a sound reminiscent of a big stand-up double bass.
-If this intrigues you, be sure to check local music stores to see how they feel in your hands.